cyberfrogg/webhookevents-analytics-for-northstar-server-mod/README.md

 You can edit config in `mod.json`
 * **webhook_url** - paste your discord webhook here
 * **webhook_discord_server_url** - paste your discord server invite link

+## Found an issue or want to ask a question?
+* Create an issue on a github